Hollow Chisel Mortiser: Complete Buying and Usage Guide

 Wood carving chisel

-Setup matters more than the machine itself.
-The auger needs to extend past the chisel by about 1/16 inch.
-Too little extension and the chisel clogs with chips.
+Here’s the thing nobody tells you about mortiser setup: the auger needs to extend past the chisel by about 1/16 inch.
+Too little extension and chips pack into the hollow chisel and it clogs immediately.
 Too much and the auger breaks.
-Getting this right takes some trial cuts in scrap.
+Getting this dialed in takes a few test cuts in scrap, but once it’s right, everything works smoothly.

 Who Needs One

-If you make chairs, tables, or doors, a mortiser earns its keep quickly.
+If you make chairs, tables, or doors regularly — anything with mortise-and-tenon joinery — a mortiser earns its keep quickly.
 Cutting mortises by hand takes practice and time.
-A drill press with a chisel attachment works but tends to chatter.
-A dedicated mortiser handles the job faster and cleaner.
+A drill press with a chisel attachment works but tends to chatter and leaves rough walls.
+A dedicated mortiser handles the job faster, cleaner, and consistently.

-For occasional joinery, hand tools or a router with a jig might make more sense.
+For occasional joinery, hand tools or a router with a mortising jig might make more practical sense.
 Mortisers take up shop space and represent a single-purpose investment.
+Be honest with yourself about how often you actually cut mortises before buying.

 Essential woodworking tools